 - Research the prospective employer by looking on their website

-- Think about the skills you have, the match the job description.
+- Think about the skills you have that match the job description.
 You will be required to give detailed information about your relevant skills - practice your answers

 - Know your CV thoroughly